C9-RafatBSaqqa/E-learning/readme.md

 Ex.
 Are you looking for a quick and easy way to action, action, and action?
 The **(Academia)** is the greatest and most accurate application to do this for you.
-It helps you to **(Create personal account, Enroll a course)**.
+It helps you to **(Create a personal account, Enroll a course)**.
 The **(Academia)** provides a simple design to ensure having the best user experience.